llou/html-calendar/README.rst

 I also support North American calendar with the option ``caltype`` putting its value to 1.

-Localization of weekdays names is still pending.
+Localization of weekdays and month names is still pending.